pangeo-data/pangeo-cmip6-cloud/_sources/overview.rst.txt

-Cloud Data Overview
+Cloud data overview
 ===================
-Zarr Storage Format
+Zarr storage format
 -------------------
 We have chosen the `Zarr object model and storage format <https://zarr.readthedocs.io/en/stable/>`_ for our cloud-based data repositories.
 Each Zarr data store in the CMIP6 collection consists of all of the data, including the grids and metadata, stored in Zarr format.